RiccardoCoat/RiccardoCoat/README.md

 - 👋 Hi, I’m @RiccardoCoat
 - 👀 I’m looking to learn a python language
-- 🌱 I’m currently
+- 🌱 I’m currently a production operator in PECVD industry for medical devices
-- 💞️ I’m looking to collaborate whith all friends
+- 💞️ I’m looking to collaborate whith all friends to improve my coding performances
 - 📫 How to reach me: laicoatx@gmail.com

 <!---